Jo Jeeta Wohi Sikandar: Production

 The film was directed by Mansoor Khan, and written and produced by Nasir Hussain.
+Girija Shettar was initially chosen before she was replaced by Ayesha Jhulka after the first schedule.
 Akshay Kumar had auditioned and Milind Soman was signed for Shekhar Malhotra's role, before Deepak Tijori played the role.
 Aditya Pancholi was selected to play the role of Ratan, but the role went to Mamik Singh, as confirmed by DNA.

-The plot has similarities to the 1979 American film Breaking Away.
-However, Mansoor Khan stated that he only became aware of Breaking Away after the likeness was brought to his attention, some time after the release of Jo Jeeta Wohi Sikander.
+The plot has similarities to the 1979 American film Breaking Away and is reportedly inspired by it.
+However, Mansoor Khan stated that he only became aware of Breaking Away after the likeness was brought to his attention, some time after the release of Jo Jeeta Wohi Sikandar.
 Both films have several similarities, including friendship, class barriers, bicycle racing, and parental relationship, but otherwise have different narratives, characters, motivations, treatment and racing rules.

 Filming

-Though it is clearly mentioned in the introductory voice over that the movie is based in Dehradun (in fact, the first word spoken in the movie is "Dehradun"), it is mentioned twice in the movie (both times by the commentator during the cycle race) that it takes place in Kodaikanal.
-The movie has been shot predominantly in various locations in the south of India, primarily Kodaikanal.
-Soman had completed 75% of his scenes before being replaced by Tijori.
+Milind Soman had completed 75% of his scenes before being replaced by Tijori.

 Music

-The music for the film was composed by Jatin–Lalit and the lyrics were penned by Majrooh Sultanpuri.
+The film's music was composed by Jatin–Lalit and the lyrics were penned by Majrooh Sultanpuri.
+Vocals for Aamir Khan were supplied by his then-frequent collaborator Udit Narayan.

 The soundtrack, the second collaboration between Jatin and Lalit, helped to launch their careers.
 It was nominated for Best Music at the 1993 Filmfare Awards.
 "Pehla Nasha" was the fourth film song in Indian cinema (the first one being "Jogi O Jogi" from Lakhon Mein Ek (1971), followed by "Baare Baare" from Naagarahaavu (1972) and "Sundari Neeyum" from Michael Madana Kama Rajan (1990)) to be shot in complete slow motion.
 The technique was later used in many films and music videos.
 Pehla Nasha was the most popular track of the album and has become a cult song.
 Other popular tracks were "Humse Hai Sara Jahan", "Rooth Ke Humse" and "Arre Yaaron Mere Pyaaron".
 The song "Arre Yaaron Mere Pyaaron" was sung by Udit Narayan along with Vijeta Pandit.

 Jo Jeeta Wohi Sikandar was the third best-selling Bollywood soundtrack album of 1992, having sold 2.5 million units in India.

 Release and reception

 Box office

 In India, Jo Jeeta Wohi Sikandar net ₹40 million and grossed ₹52 million, equivalent to ₹ million adjusted for inflation.
-The film opened to good responses, and was declared a hit at the box office.
-Jo Jeeta Wohi Sikander was also broadcast on Disney Channel India.